zzzprojects/LINQ-Async/README.md

 You want to chain LINQ methods with Task&lt;IEnumerable&lt;T&gt;&gt;.

 ##### Solution
-All LINQ extensions methods and overloads are supported, you can easily chain multiples LINQ methods before awaiting your final task.
+All LINQ extensions methods and overloads are supported.
+You can easily chain multiples LINQ methods before awaiting your final task.

 **Support:**
  - Array